kenmoini/ocp4-vsphere-upi/README.md

 This set of resources will deploy an OpenShift cluster to vSphere via User Provisioned Infrastructure (UPI).

+It is assumed that you already have the networking and DNS in place to deploy - the load balancer can be externally set or deployed as a RHCOS host onto the Helper node.

 ## Prerequisites

 ### 1. Install Ansible